apache/trafficserver/doc/developer-guide/core-architecture/heap.en.rst

 Each heap object is responsible for providing a :code:`move_strings` method which copies its strings to a new string heap, passed as an argument.
 This is a source of pointer invalidation for other parts of the core and the plugin API.
-For the latter, insulating from such string movement is the point of the :c:type:`TSMLoc` type.
+For the latter, insulating from such string movement is the point of the :cpp:type:`TSMLoc` type.

 String Allocation
 -----------------